 The maximum value of an account is a reasonable approximation of the greatest value of currency or nonmonetary assets in the account during the calendar year.
 Periodic account statements may be relied upon to determine the maximum value of the account, provided that the statements fairly reflect the maximum account value during the calendar year.

 Determine the maximum account value in the currency of the account.
-After the maximum value of the account is determined, convert the maximum account value for each account into United States dollars using the exchange rate on the last day of the calendar year.
+After the maximum value of the account is determined, convert the maximum account value for each account into United States dollars using the US Treasury foreign exchange rate as of the last day of the calendar year you are filing.

 The following are considered financial interest in a foreign account: